 Subdivision 3.14h Third-Year Review for Probationary and Renewable Term Faculty

 PACs provide a comprehensive review of a probationary or renewable term faculty member’s performance to date in year three.
+PACs also shall assign a rating of (a) Meets Expectations, (b) Exceeds Expectations, or (c) Needs Improvement for each area of performance (teaching, scholarship, service), according to the criteria by portfolio and rank as specified in the Departmental Standards and Criteria Document (Subdivision 3.1f).

-Subdivision 3.14i Outcomes for Promotion and/or Tenure
+Subdivision 3.14i Outcomes for Promotion and/or Tenure Cases

-For promotion and/or tenure cases of probationary faculty members, PACs shall vote on and recommend (a) Promotion or (b) Promotion Denied and/or (c) Tenure or (d) Tenure Denied, or (e) Abstention, as appropriate for the case.
-For promotion of renewable term faculty members, PACs shall recommend (a) Promotion or (b) Promotion Denied, or (c) Abstention.
+For promotion and/or tenure cases, PACs shall vote on and recommend (a) Promotion or (b) Promotion Denied and/or (c) Tenure or (d) Tenure Denied, or (e) Abstention, as appropriate for the case.
+PACs shall also assign a rating of (a) Meets Expectations, (b) Exceeds Expectations, or (c) Needs Improvement for each area of performance (teaching, scholarship, service), according to the criteria by portfolio and rank as specified in the Departmental Standards and Criteria Document (Subdivision 3.1f).
 PACs shall provide a thorough rationale for their decisions in the PAC report.

 Subdivision 3.14j Outcomes for Comprehensive Review of Tenured Faculty (Post-Tenure Review)

-PACs shall vote on and assign a rating of (a) Meets Expectations, (b) Exceeds Expectations, or (c) Needs Improvement for each area of performance (teaching, scholarship, service), according to the criteria by portfolio and rank as specified in the Departmental Standards and Criteria Document.
+During a comprehensive post-tenure review, PACs shall vote on and assign a rating of (a) Meets Expectations, (b) Exceeds Expectations, or (c) Needs Improvement for each area of performance (teaching, scholarship, service), according to the criteria by portfolio and rank as specified in the Departmental Standards and Criteria Document.
 PACs shall provide a thorough rationale for their decisions in the PAC report.

 Subdivision 3.14k PAC Reports

-PACs shall submit recommendations through written reports to the department head upon completion of the assessment (see Section 3.12 Calendar).
+PACs shall submit recommendations through written reports to the department head December 15 (see Section 3.12 Calendar).
 Such reports should reflect the PAC’s comprehensive evaluation and collective judgments, as well as a report on the vote totals.
 For probationary or renewable term cases, see Subdivision 3.14f (yearly review) and Subdivision 3.14g (retention/continuance).
 For promotion and/or tenure cases, see Subdivision 3.14i.
 For post-tenure review cases, see Subdivision 3.14j.

 PAC reports will include a summary of the assessment of the faculty member’s performance in the areas of teaching, scholarship, and service according to the faculty member’s designated portfolio.
 Letters should not typically exceed a maximum of five pages, single space in a minimum of 11-pt font.
 Assessments of teaching/librarianship shall include a summary of teaching observations and student assessments, as well as a narrative describing the success of improvements made in teaching and learning over time.
 Assessments of scholarship shall be documented with an overall description in both qualitative and quantitative terms but not describing each scholarly work individually.
 Assessments of service activities shall address both the quality and quantity of service.